awesome-inc/neo4j-decorator/README.md

 # neo4j-decorator

-A decorator for the Neo4j REST Api
+A decorator for the Neo4j REST Api.

 ## Usage